evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 | is_in: list              | test_result == one of the values from list | TestFeatureMin(feature_name=”numeric_feature”, is_in=[3,5,7])   |
 | not_in: list             | test_result != any of the values from list | TestFeatureMin(feature_name=”numeric_feature”, not_in=[-1,0,1]) |

-**Approx**.
+### Approx

 If you want to set an upper and/or lower limit to the value, you can use approx instead of calculating the value itself.
 You can set the relative or absolute range.

 ```python
 approx(value, relative=None, absolute=None)